How to Target High-Intent and Long-Tail SEO Keywords

 2. Categorize Keywords into User Intent

 After you compile a list of high-intent keywords, it’s time to organize them into relevant groupings.
 Next, categorize your keywords according to user intent and topic.
-This provides a clear framework for content creation that allows you to include multiple keywords into the exact copy organically.
+This provides a clear framework for content creation that allows you to include multiple keywords organically into the exact copy.

 Sometimes, you can update the published copy to include your new targeted keywords.
 But if you need to write fresh content, you have a list of long-tail keywords for creating your document.